epfl-ada/ada-2024-project-spaghetti-raclette-tangyuan-horizon-nexus/README.md

 ### 2. Metric Selection & Preliminary Analysis
 - **Preliminary Analysis**:
-   - **Release Trends**: We examined annual movie releases to understand trends and distribution of data.
+   - **Release Trends**: Examined annual movie releases to understand trends.
-   - **Revenue**: We plotted diverse statistics to understand revenue distribution.
+   - **Revenue**: Diverse statistics.
-   - **Ratings & Number of Ratings**: We plotted diverse statistics to understand rating distribution.
+   - **Ratings & Number of Ratings**: Diverse statistics.
-   - **Success Metric**: Ratings from TMDb were chosen as our primary success metric, providing a stable measure of audience perception over time.
-The reasons for this choice are detailed in `results.ipynb`.
-We plotted diverse statisctics to understand success distribution.
-We evaluated the hypothetical correlation of success with Revenue, to evaluate robustness of our definition.
+   - **Success Metric**: Ratings from TMDb were chosen as our primary success metric, providing a stable measure of audience perception.
+Diverse statisctics and hypothetical correlation with Revenue to evaluate robustness of definition.
-   - **Actor's begining age vs. life experience**: We investigated actor's age of first apparition to see likeliness of it building further experience (movie apparitions) after.
+   - **Actor's begining age vs. life experience**: Actor's age of first apparition to see likeliness of it building further experience after.

 ### 3. Sentiment Analysis of Plot Summaries
 *We explored VADER and DistilBERT for sentiment analysis and ultimately chose VADER for its efficiency and suitability with sentence-level plot summaries.*